Maternal lineage test basics

 Read about mitochondrial DNA and how it differs from nuclear DNA?

 The three areas analyzed in our MtDNA test are:

 HVRI: Testing this region is usually sufficient to determine a person’s haplogroup.

 HVRII and HVRIII: Testing these two regions can provide more detail if HVSI testing is not sufficient to determine affinity to a haplogroup; it could also further refine a haplogroup into sub-groups, also called sub-clades.

 How much does the maternal lineage test cost?

 For just your test will cover all three of the above regions, giving you the best coverage of genetic markers for the highest resolution in finding your haplogroup.
-Results will be available in 4-5 weeks from the receipt of the samples at the laboratory.
-The test is offered at 195$.
+Results will be available by email in 4-5 weeks from the receipt of the samples at the laboratory.
+The test is offered at 189$.

 What is included in my maternal lineage test?

 Your haplogroup designation and a haplogroup description page;